-- Step 2: Press and hold the WPS button of the client device directly. - Step 3: The Wi-Fi Protected Setup LED flashes for two minutes during the Wi-Fi Protected Setup process. - Step 4: When the WPS LED is on, the client device has successfully connected to the Router. - Step 5: Refer back to your client device or its documentation for further instructions.
+- Step 2: Press and hold the WPS button of the client device. - Step 3: The Wi-Fi Protected Setup LED flashes for two minutes during the Wi-Fi Protected Setup process. - Step 4: When the WPS LED is on, the client device has successfully connected to the router.

 II.
-Enter the client device's PIN on the Router
+Enter the client device's PIN on the router